Budgeting

 How Much Should I Save Each Month? – The Real Answer

-Start With Your Expenses
+Begin With Your Expenses

-1. Jot down your monthly income
+1. Record your monthly income

-2. List out all your living expenses
+2. Document all living expenses

-3. Categorize your expenses as essential or nonessential
+3. Classify expenses as essential or nonessential

 Saving money monthly